em-zhang/collaborative-task-manager/docs/design.md

-# Lab 2: Task Manager App
+# Lab 3: Task Manager App using Firestore
 **Group members:** Emily Zhang, Christopher Chung, Olina Wong

-For Lab 2, we aimed to implement our Task Manager interface from Lab 1 into a functional app via React.
+For Lab 3, we iterated on our working Task Manager app from Lab 2 by supporting 3 new key functionalities.
+- using Firestore for permanent cloud storage
+- adding priority level to tasks
+- allowing sorting of tasks by task priority, task name, and creation date (default sorting)

-The app handles various tasks including creating, renaming, and marking items as well as showing uncompleted items and deleting completed items.
+The app continues to handle various tasks including creating, renaming, and marking items as well as showing uncompleted items and deleting completed items – all this data is synced and modified in real-time through Firestore.
 For final screen images and flows for each task, see the bottom of this design doc.

 ### Design Process, Decisions, and Early Mock-Ups